 The Committee may seek advice from Canadian and American legal counsel as it feels necessary.
 The Committee may meet on such occasions as are required and shall keep records of these meeting, including a record of decisions made.

 The Committee shall establish procedures to ensure that it is fully apprised of all pending Company developments that may require public disclosure.
 If it is determined that the information should remain confidential, the Committee will determine how that information will be controlled.

 The Committee will review and update, if necessary, this policy on a regular basis to ensure compliance with changing regulatory requirements and to foster adherence to best practices.
-The Committee will report to the board of directors on at least an annual basis and more frequently as required.
+The Committee will report to the Board on at least an annual basis and more frequently if required or deemed appropriate.

 The Company designates a limited number of spokespersons responsible for communication with the investment community, regulators or the media.
 The CEO shall be the official spokesperson for the Company.
 The CEO may designate others within the Company to speak on behalf of the Company as back-ups or to respond to specific inquiries.